uzh-bf/oss-at-dbf/content/development/payloadcms-app-router.md

 ## 1. Payload CMS

 Common CMS setups rely on a database to store content and two separate frontends.
-While the first frontend is what is usually known as the CMS and is used to manage the content, the second frontend is the actual client application that displays the content to the end-users.
+While the first frontend covers what is usually known as the CMS and is used to manage the content, the second frontend is the actual client application that displays the content to the end-users.
 Payload CMS does not follow this pattern, but combines the CMS and the client application into a single app instead, adding end-to-end Typescript support, live preview, and other features.

 ### Concept (Single App Setup)